carterfort/vue-tailwind-appsscript/readme.md

 1. Install clasp
 1. Install dependencies with `yarn`

+Once you've installed locally, you'll need to do a little bit of administrivia before you can push your code to Apps Script.

+I like to create an empty Apps Script script that will serve as the "container" for the app.
+The ID for this script will go in your `.clasp.json` file (explained more later) and is where all of your code will be pushed.
+This is the script that you will ultimately publish and deploy as a web app.

+For development purposes, I also like to create a second "playground" script.
+I use this as a place to test out my Apps Script code in real-time, which I then copy/paste into my `./server/src/lib.js` file.
+Don't forget to export all of the method names that your Backend service will need in three places:

+* `./server/src/api.js`
+* `./client/src/GASBackend.js`
+* `./client/src/MockBackend.js`

 ## Local Development

 `yarn local` will boot up a webpack server at `localhost:9090`.
 I've set the default to open Firefox, so you might want to change that to Chrome (or remove the string entirely to use your default browser)